- Military Life Cycle

 - Service members who are battling serious illnesses

 - Service members who have been injured in accidents and require long-term care

 Wounded warrior programs provide non-medical support that is tailored to fit both the service member’s and caregiver’s needs.
 This support spans from something as simple as helping service members understand their benefits to assisting them with their specialized transportation needs.
 The program provides services that address:

 - Transportation needs

 - Traumatic brain injury and post-traumatic stress support services

 How to enroll in the wounded warrior program

-Enrollment into the wounded warrior program varies per branch.
+Enrollment into a wounded warrior program varies per branch.
 Some service branches allow wounded warriors to self-refer into the program.
 Other service branches require that a medical officer make a program enrollment request on behalf of the service member.
 Here is a contact list for the various wounded warrior programs:

-- Navy Wounded Warrior: Sailors and Coast Guardsmen may self-refer to the program or be referred by a family member, their command leadership, or their medical team.
+- Navy Wounded Warrior: Sailors and Coast Guardsmen may self-refer to the program or be referred by a family member, their command leadership or their medical team.
 For questions on enrollment eligibility, contact the Navy Wounded Warrior call center at 855-NAVY-WWP or 855-628-9997, or use the contact links provided on the website.

 - Air Force Wounded Warrior: Anyone can refer an airman into the Air Force Wounded Warrior program.
 Contact the AFW2 program office at 800-581-9437 or use the direct email links provided on the website.